BOOK AN APPOINTMENT

-The penile implant accomplishes two things – it restores penile rigidity and it helps to straighten bending of the penis.
-Patient satisfaction with the penile implant is high and approaches 86% is some studies.
+The penile implant accomplishes two things – it restores penile rigidity and helps to straighten the bending of the penis.
+Patient satisfaction with the penile implant is high and approaches 86% in some studies.

-The modelling procedure helps to straighten the penis.
+- The modeling procedure helps to straighten the penis.
 It accomplishes this by applying mechanical force directly to the penis.
-This force disrupts the hard plaques that are responsible for bending of the penis.
+This force disrupts the hard plaques that are responsible for the bending of the penis.

-The modelling technique sounds nasty, but it is effective.
+The modeling technique sounds nasty, but it is effective.
 Successful outcomes occur in over 86% of the patients.
-The main risk of the modelling procedure is injury to the urethra.
-If urethral injury occurs, the implant must be removed and the procedure is aborted.
-Urethral injury occurs in about 4 % of patients .
+The main risk of the modeling procedure is an injury to the urethra.
+If a urethral injury occurs, the implant must be removed and the procedure is aborted.
+The urethral injury occurs in about 4% of patients .

 Initial results of the PICS procedure have been excellent in terms of restoring erectile functioning and straightening the penis .

-Finally, the PICS technique is uniquely suited to those patient who have complex deformities including penile indentation and the penile hourglass deformity.
+- Finally, the PICS technique is uniquely suited to those patients who have complex deformities including penile indentation and penile hourglass deformity.

 An ideal graft should have several properties.
 It should be inexpensive and readily available.
 It should not produce an infection and it should not produce an immune response.
 It should be fast and easy to apply.
 Finally, it should allow for the ingrowth of blood vessels.
 TachoSil seems to fulfill many of the ideal graft requirements.
 Although it is relatively new, early results suggest that TachoSil represents an exciting advance in graft technology.